 My trip home was in the back seat, 4 hours.
 I made it fine with the pain killers.
 At day four, no more pain killers.
 I was extremely surprised at how easy the surgery went.
 Post op pain was just no problem at all.
 I have had several surgeries for other reasons in the past and post op pain was extreme, so I am not unfamiliar with dealing with post op pain.
 I have to say that I was very surprised.
 I was quite terrified of getting my tailbone cut out, especially after reading what others said, even the 'good' stories of this procedure.
 And after seeing the post op photos of the wounds, I almost backed out of this surgery.
 But I love to ride horses and this broken tailbone pain was keeping me from doing what I enjoy most without lots of pain.

-My doctor was Dr. Kevin Gill of Dallas, Texas (see Doctors and specialists in the USA, Texas).
+My doctor was Dr. Kevin Gill of Dallas, Texas [but see note below].
 My cowgirl hat is off to Dr. Gill.
 I went to him first for this problem, not even bothering with any local MDs or family docs.
 After researching, and the best info was on your site, I made my decision and prayed it was the right one.